 Another cool thing about FigJam is that you can keep all your workshop, research, and UI files in one place.
 Exporting projects from Miro used to be really irritating.
 Not only did you have to search for the export functionality, but sometimes you also had to unlock certain boards and make them smaller to actually be able to export them.

 From FigJam, you can easily copy user flows and other ideas that originated during workshops to other files on Figma.
-Additionally, any comments that were added by clients, developers, and product design team members won’t get lost during the export.
+Additionally, any comments that were added by clients, developers, and digital product design team members won’t get lost during the export.